-By Max Morris.
-Last Updated 11th May 2022.
+By Daniel Janeway.
+Last Updated 5th July 2022.
 In this guide, we will look at examples of compensation amounts for accidents at work.
 If you’ve had an accident at work that wasn’t your fault, you could hold your employer liable for any resulting injuries and claim compensation.
 Follow our comprehensive guide to see examples of compensation for accidents at work and figure out how much your injury may be worth.

 In order to claim, you would need to be able to produce evidence that the injury you sustained was caused by someone else breaching their duty of care towards you.
 This will be explained further in this guide.